AlephAlpha/rlifesrc/web/src/help.md

 `Random` might work better for oscillators.

-### Skip Level

-What patterns are considered boring and should be skip.

-The levels are:

-* `Trivial`: Only skips trivial (empty) patterns;
-* `Stable`: Skips stable patterns when period > 1;
-* `Subperiod Oscillator`: Skips stable patterns, and oscillators whose actual periods are smaller than the given period;
-* `Subperiod Spaceship`: Skips stable patterns, and oscillators and spaceships whose actual periods are smaller than the given period;
-* `Boring Symmetric`: Skips all the above, and symmetric patterns which are invariant under the current transformation.
-For example, skips patterns with `D2|` symmetry when the transformation is `Flip|`.

-### Reduce max cell count
+### Reduce the max cell count when a result is found

 Reduce the `Max cell count` when a result is found.

 The new `Max cell count` will be set to the cell count of the current result minus one.

+### Skip patterns with subperiod

+Skip patterns whose fundamental period are smaller than the given period.

+### Skip patterns invariant under more transformations than the given symmetry

+Skip patterns which are invariant under more transformations than  required by the given symmetry.

+In another word, skip patterns whose symmetry group properly contains the given symmetry group.